 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Romania for the most up to date information or visit the Romanian Ministry of Foreign Affairs website.

 People travelling directly to or from a country outside the European Union (EU) carrying 10,000 Euros or more in cash (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
-There is no requirement to declare cash for people travelling from one EU country to another.

 Make sure your passport has at least three months’ validity from your planned date of departure from Romania.